darionco/rollup-plugin-web-worker-loader/README.md

 #### Audio Worklet Example

 Audio Worklets require an audio context at instantiation.
-When you use rollup-plugin-web-worker-loader in a browser environment, your import will return a constructor to which you can pass an audio context.
+When you use rollup-web-worker-loader in a browser environment, your import will return a constructor to which you can pass an audio context.
 ##### Worklet Processor